Vulkan Compute: High-Performance Compute Programming with Vulkan and Compute Shaders (Paperback)

 Benito Silva • Analyst

-Feb 7, 2026
+Jun 7, 2026

 Noah Kim • Indie Dev

-If you enjoyed Vulkan Essentials (Paperback), this one scratches a similar itch—especially around excerpt and momentum.
+If you enjoyed WebGPU Compute, this one scratches a similar itch—especially around june and momentum.
+(Side note: if you like WebGPU Compute, you’ll likely enjoy this too.)

 Fast to start.
 Clear chapters.
 Great on simulation.